bonusducks777/duckycode/README.md

 ## Integration Note

-These scripts are designed as modular building blocks for the EEESeaBoat project.
+These scripts are modular building blocks for the EEESeaBoat rover.
 In the final system, their logic will be integrated into a comprehensive control program that:
 - Combines all sensor processing (ultrasonic, infrared, radio, magnetic) into a single codebase.
 - Handles controller and drivebase logic for rover movement and remote operation.
 - Hosts a unified web server that not only displays live sensor data but also saves and stores results for later analysis.